-The suit alleges that RWE, having knowingly contributed to climate change, bears some responsibility for the melting of mountain glaciers near Mr Lliuya’s home town of Huaraz.
-Mr Lliuya has asked for a declaration from the court that RWE is obliged to reimburse him for a portion of the costs should he or the Huaraz authorities need to pay for flood protections in the future to protect Mr Lliuya’s property.
+The suit alleges that RWE bears some responsibility for the melting of mountain glaciers near Mr Lliuya’s home town of Huaraz and is obliged to compensate him for the adaptation costs he has to incur.

 These include identifying current policy, legislative and litigation issues, and risk mitigation techniques.
 The mandate saw us bring together a broad team made up of climate change litigation, governance and reporting, sustainability and regional experts.

 The dispute arose from investments in the renewable energy sector by the company, which suffered substantial losses due to Spanish regulatory action